 Kelly earned her B.S. degree in marketing and international business from Montclair State University.

-Ms. Flaherty has over 10 years of experience in the pharmaceutical market research industry, with expertise in both qualitative and quantitative research design and management.
+Ms. Flaherty has nearly 15 years of experience in the pharmaceutical market research industry, with expertise in both qualitative and quantitative research design and management.

-Ms. Flaherty has over 10 years of experience in the pharmaceutical market research industry, with expertise in both qualitative and quantitative research design and management both domestically and globally.
+Ms. Flaherty has nearly 15 years of experience in the pharmaceutical market research industry, with expertise in both qualitative and quantitative research design and management, both domestically and globally.
 Prior to joining ThinkGen in 2015, Ms. Flaherty spent 7+ years working for GfK managing custom quantitative research studies.
 She is well-versed in many types of quantitative methodologies and analyses, including segmentation, conjoint, pricing, ATU, customer satisfaction, and concept/message testing.

 Ms. Flaherty has conducted research among physicians, pharmacists, MCOs, allied health professionals, as well as patients, consumers, and caregivers.
 Additionally, she has extensive experience in utilizing creative methods to recruit hard-to-reach respondents.

-Heather holds a B.A. from Temple University and a Master’s degree from Drexel University.
+Heather holds a B.A. from Temple University and a MLIS degree from Drexel University.

 Katie joined ThinkGen in 2018 to pursue her passion for qualitative research.
 Her experience includes a variety of methodologies for both qualitative and quantitative studies.